arfai1213/AWS-SOA-C02/README.md

 ### S3 Intelligent Tiering
 - 2 tiers: Frequent and Infrequent access
 - for unknown or unpredictable access patterns
-- auto. move your data to msot cost-effective tier based on how frequently you access each object
+- auto. move your data to most cost-effective tier based on how frequently you access each object
 - for cost optimization
 - no fees for accessing data but small monthly fee for monitoring / automation